-The professional running scene in Scotland threw up many excellent athletes who went unrecognised despite very good performances, usually on sub-standard facilities.
+The professional running scene in Scotland threw up many excellent athletes who went unrecognised despite very good performances, usually on poor tracks of variable distances.
 Most of the better known ‘peds’ were sprinters such as Ricky Dunbar and George McNeill but many of the endurance runners were of a good standard – note how well Alastair Macfarlane performed when he switched codes in the late 1960’s.
 One of the very best was Michael Glen from Bathgate who would have been a top class runner in any era and in any company.
 I asked Alastair whether he had run against Michael and he replied:

 “Indeed I did compete against him.
 I first competed at the professional games in 1965 when I was 19.
 At that time Michael was past his best but was something of a legend.
 He was holder of the World Professional Mile record at 4m 7s which he did on a grass track at Keswick on August 1st 1955.
 During my time as a professional Michael didn’t compete very often, I suppose because of his poor handicaps due to his reputation.
 He tended to run in scratch races and invitation short limit handicaps.
 I consider as one of my best ever races an invitation short limit mile handicap at Lauder in August 1968.
 I was off the back mark of 20yards and Michael was off 30.
 I was soon with him and we had a momentous struggle all the way to the tape as I won by a couple of yards.
 In July 1968 at Innerleithen, I paced Alan Simpson to a new Scottish record when he won the British Professional Mile Championship in 4m 9.2s.
 I took him to just beyond the half mile and I remember that Michael was furious with me afterwards for doing it!
 His brothers Jimmy, Eddie and Cornelious were all useful runners also. ” Clearly a top class athlete whose career deserves a closer look.